microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 }
 ```

-This version of the loop will actually perform the summation correctly because the inner loop's `i` shadows `i` from the outer loop.
+This version of the loop performs the summation correctly because the inner loop's `i` shadows `i` from the outer loop.

-Shadowing should *usually* be avoided in the interest of write clearer code.
+However, shadowing should *usually* be avoided in the interest of writing clearer code.
-While there are some scenarios where it may be fitting to take advantage of it, you should use your best judgement.

 ## Block-scoped variable capturing

-When we first touched on the idea of variable capturing with `var` declaration, we briefly went into how variables act once captured.
+When we first discussed variable capture with `var`, we briefly covered how captured variables work.
-To give a better intuition of this, each time a scope is run, it creates an "environment" of variables.
+To give more detail, each time a scope is run, it creates an "environment" of variables.
-That environment and its can exist even after everything within its scope has finished executing.
+That environment can exist even after the code within its scope has finished executing.

 ```ts
 function theCityThatAlwaysSleeps() {